rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 4. Characterising loss landscapes

 My goal through this project are:
-- Learn how variational circuit work
+- Learn how a variational circuit works
 - Explore the different types of optimizers
-- Get a firm understaning on quantum machine learning
+- Get a firm understaning of quantum machine learning
-- explore the loss landscape of variational models
+- Explore the loss landscape of variational models

-My project plan is to ;
+My project plan is to:
-1. Explore the data and preprocessing it.
+1. Explore a specific dataset and preprocess it.
-2. Create quantum neural network, combine featuremap, variational circuit and measurement parts
+2. Create a quantum neural network (AKA variational classifier) by combining a featuremap, variational circuit and measurement component.
-3. Explore different types of optimizers, featuremaps, depths of featuremaps and depths of variational circuit.
+3. Explore different types of optimizers, featuremaps, depths of featuremaps and depths of the variational circuit.
-4. Explain my observations based on the first 10 model configs.
+4. Explain my observations based on the best 10 model configurations.
-5. Characterise the loss landscape of the best models.
+5. Try to understand why these models performed the best by characterising the loss landscape of the best models.

-These are some of my finds and I hope we share the same idea about them.
+These are some of my findings and I hope we share the same idea about them.

 # Exploratory Data Analysis

-Exploratory Data Analysis (EDA) refers to the critical prcess of performing initial investigations on a dataset so as to dicover patterns, spot anomalies, test hypothesis and check assumptions.
-It it usually a good practise in data science to explore the data first before getting your hand dirty and starting to build models.
+Exploratory Data Analysis (EDA) refers to the critical prcess of performing initial investigations on a dataset so as to dicover patterns, spot anomalies, test hypotheses and check assumptions.
+It it usually good practice in data science to explore the data first before getting your hands dirty and starting to build models.

-My EDA process was short as the series topic alluded earlier, I would like to focus on Quantum Machine Learning rather than dwell on data science.
+My EDA process was short as the series topic alluded earlier, I would like to focus on Quantum Machine Learning rather than dwell on data science!

 ## Data explorations
-To start of we imported necessary libraries, pandas, numpy, matplotlib, seaborn and pandas profiling and loaded our dataset
+To start off, we imported necessary libraries: pandas, numpy, matplotlib, seaborn and pandas profiling, and loaded our dataset

 ```python
 data = pd.read_csv(DATA_PATH)